Cassy Legaspi: Career

-Cassy began her career in showbiz as a commercial model with his twin brother Mavy and a child star, appearing in many Philippine television shows.
+Legaspi began her career by appearing in commercials alongside her twin brother Mavy.
+At three years old, she starred in a commercial for Nido Milk.
+She also appeared in various Philippine television shows as a child, including S-Files, Kris TV, KC Show, ASAP, Day Off, SiS, and Pepito Manaloto.

-In 2016, she starred in the Philippine television reality show Lip Sync Battle Philippines as a contestant.
-In 2018, she later appeared in Studio 7 and co-hosted Sarap, 'Di Ba? along with his mother Carmina Villarroel and twin brother.
-In the same year, Cassy and Mavy signed a contract with GMA Artist Center (now Sparkle), joining their parents in the entertainment industry, as well as GMA Network.
+In 2016, she was a contestant in the reality television show Lip Sync Battle Philippines.
+In 2018, she appeared in Studio 7 and co-hosted Sarap, 'Di Ba? along with her mother and brother.'
+The same year, Legaspi signed a contract with GMA Artist Center (now Sparkle) as well as GMA Network.

-In 2021, she made her first television debut and starred as Nina Acosta in First Yaya and reprised this role in First Lady (continuation of First Yaya).

-She also made guest appearances in some of GMA Network's television shows such as All-Out Sundays, Eat Bulaga!, Regal Studio Presents, Abot-Kamay na Pangarap, Magpakailanman and Tahanang Pinakamasaya.
-Recently, she also made guest appearance in ABS-CBN's noontime show It's Showtime which GMA airing together with A2Z, All TV and Kapamilya Channel.
+In 2021, she made her television debut and starred as Nina Acosta in First Yaya.
+She reprised the role in the series' 2022 sequel, First Lady..
+She has made guest appearances in several television shows on GMA Network, including All-Out Sundays, Eat Bulaga!, Regal Studio Presents, Abot-Kamay na Pangarap, Magpakailanman and Tahanang Pinakamasaya.
+She has also appeared on ABS-CBN's daytime program It's Showtime.

-She starred as Ingrid in the 2022 Filipino film, Ako Si Ninoy and as Hannah in the 2023 romance drama film When I Met You in Tokyo.
+She starred as Ingrid in the 2023 musical drama Ako Si Ninoy and as Hannah in the 2023 romance drama film When I Met You in Tokyo.

 Personal life

-According to her Sparkle profile, her talents include acting, dancing, singing and hosting.

 In 2025, Legaspi revealed that she had been diagnosed with hypothyroidism.

+Awards and recognition

+In 2021, Legaspi was a recipient of German Moreno Youth Achievement Awards.

+In 2012, 2013, 2014, 2015, the Eduk Circle Awards recognized the Legaspi family as the Most Influential Endorser and inducted them to its Hall of Fame in 2016.